abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 └── test/
 ```

-This is Clojure web app with PostgreSQL as a main database.
-Here I use general names `api`, `ui`, `common` for namespace prefix of each application part.
+Here we use general names `api`, `ui`, `common` for namespace prefix of each application part.
+I quite like this approach because it unifies those parts and it's a bit easier
+to switch between different projects.

 Speaking about libraries and tools, we are using: [Integrant](https://github.com/weavejester/integrant) for app system management,
 [Reitit](https://github.com/metosin/reitit) for routing on the backend and frontend,
 [Malli](https://github.com/metosin/malli) for data validation, [Automigrate](https://github.com/abogoyavlensky/automigrate) for managing database migrations.
 On the frontend we are using ClojureScript with [Re-frame](https://github.com/day8/re-frame), [Shadow CLJS](https://github.com/thheller/shadow-cljs) as a build system, and [Tailwind CSS](https://tailwindcss.com/) for styling.
-For managing app locally and in CI we use [Taskfile](https://taskfile.dev/) as a replacement for Make and [mise-en-place](https://mise.jdx.dev/) for tools version management.
+For managing app locally and in CI we use [Taskfile](https://taskfile.dev/) as a replacement for Make and [mise-en-place](https://mise.jdx.dev/) for system tools version management.

 Deps.edn for the project looks like: